williamalexakis/phase/README.md

 ## Motivation

 I created Phase to bridge a gap between high-level languages and low-level ones.
-High-level languages are expressive but obscure their mechanics, while low-level languages are explicit but heavy.
-I wanted a middleground that's clear, predictable, and simple.
+High-level languages are expressive but obscure their mechanics, while low-level languages are explicit but heavy; I wanted a middleground that's clear, predictable, and simple.

 I also spent time designing an error system that tells you exactly what you need to know – without excessive noise or missing context.
 I think that good diagnostics are as important as good semantics, and I wanted Phase to reflect that.

+## Architecture

-## Interpreter Pipeline
+### Interpreter Pipeline
 ```mermaid
 flowchart LR
     A(Source Code) --> B(Lexer)